nzoschke/gofaas/Readme.md

 $ go get -u github.com/golang/dep/cmd/dep
 ```

-You may want to verify versions match...
+We may want to double check the installed versions...

 <details>